 I first began using this approach to making disciples in 2006, and over the past decade I have found it to be very effective.
 It is a repeatable process that can be implemented anywhere in the world in fulfillment of the Greatest Commandments and the Great Commission.
 The Lord has commanded us to make disciples, and this approach facilitates multiplication of disciples the way Jesus did.
 May the Lord help you as you adopt this way of life for His glory, so that you may achieve maximum fruitfulness wherever you may be in His vineyard.

 DTS Students only: Download LTG Card here.

 Attribution: Scriptures taken from The Holy Bible, New International Version® NIV®, unless otherwise noted.
 I want to thank Tom Johnston and Mike Chong Perkinson of the Praxis Center for Church Development, for teaching me about Life Transformation Groups by Neil Cole © 2000.
 For more information about Life Transformations Groups and other strategic resources visit Church Multiplication Associates (CMA).
 By the way, CMA has LTG cards containing the explanation of an LTG and the five questions, which you can order from them online.
 I recommend getting the blue cards with the five questions, rather than the red ones.
 Photo of butterfly courtesy of Fir0002/Flagstaffotos.

 Author's Note: If you would like to become a disciple who makes disciples, please prayerfully consider enrolling in Doulos Training School, our international, distance education ministry.
+If you are already a DTS student, please download the LTG Card here.
 I also recommend reading How to Start an LTG, The Difference Between a Disciple and a Believer, The Cost of Discipleship, and Multiplication.
 You are invited to visit the Home page of this blog, and also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?